sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "*You're not Link.*"

 A male voice, spoken from the aether, interrupted your thoughts.
-In those three words you could hear his simultaneous disbelief and surprise. *This isn't the person he expected to rescue him and the Divine Beast.*
+In those three words you could hear his simultaneous disbelief and surprise. *This isn't the person he expected to rescue him and Medoh.*

 It was of course the voice of Sean Chiplock.
 Or rather...
 "Yes and no, Revali.
 It's a long story."
 You turned, toward the entrance that led into the Beast proper.

-"*Much as I appreciate the company, this isn't a safe place for a Hylian.
+"*Much as I appreciate the company, this is far from a safe place for a Hylian.
 Head back to wherever-*"

 "Just because I don't look like Link doesn't mean I'm not Link."
 You smirked a little, as you checked that your selected weapons were still secure.